sebiIO/phorge/README.md

-# Phabricator-Docker
+# Phorge-Docker

-This is an unofficial Docker image of Phabricator app.
+This is an unofficial Docker image of Phorge app.
 Application configured as a single image with `supervisord` to control all necessary processes inside one docker container.

 ## Docker image available for OS/ARCH